Prince, Britt vs Wisconsin

 An outstanding defender, Prince was the first Husker freshman since Nicole Kubik (1996-97) to record 50 steals while ranking among Big Ten leaders with 1.7 steals per game.

-She notched six 20-point efforts, including a career-high 24 points to lead Nebraska to a Big Ten road win at Rutgers (Jan.
+She notched six 20-point efforts, including a season-high 24 points to lead Nebraska to a Big Ten road win at Rutgers (Jan.
 12).
 She also had six boards and three assists at Rutgers.

 Prince added a 23-point performance in a road win at Purdue (Jan.
 30) when she closed out the win with NU's final nine points.